 If you have questions or concerns, please email firstname.lastname@example.org.

 If you work remotely for MHC while living in another country, MHC is subject to all of the employment laws of that country.
 Employment laws vary widely from country to country.
-For this reason, Mount Holyoke is not able to comply with all of the laws and regulations required to lawfully employ students living in various international locations.
+Mount Holyoke is not able to comply with all of the laws and regulations required to lawfully employ students living in various international locations.

 These students would not be working in another state and so there are no compliance issues associated with them working remotely.

 The campus is reopened for outdoor recreation.
 All visitors are required to wear masks/facial coverings and practice physical distancing.
 The track and tennis courts remain closed to all.
 All buildings remain closed to the public and open only to employees with work that cannot be done remotely.

 Offices should continue to reserve visitors and deliveries to essentials only.
 Departments are responsible for ensuring that their guests and vendors they work with follow College public health protocols and complete the visitor checklist.

 College buildings are only open to campus residents and employees with pre-approved essential work that must be performed on campus.
 These restrictions are necessary for the health and safety of the Mount Holyoke community and remain in place until further notice.
 Please contact your supervisor should you have any questions.

 Employees, please remember to display your ID in a visible manner to aid Campus Police in enforcing the "no visitor" policy.